 What can you do?

-- Sit with your child and explain the risks of making friends with people online, this includes people they have never met in the real world, but also people from their past.
-Explain that rules that apply in the real world, also apply online and that they are there to keep them safe.
+● Sit with your child and explain the risks of making friends with people online, this includes people they have never met offline, but also people from their past.
+Explain that rules that apply offline also apply online, and that they are there to keep them safe.

-- Inform them that they will not get into trouble, that you can help and if they want to be in contact, there might be a compromise.
+● Inform them that they will not get into trouble and that you can help and if they want to be in contact, there might be a compromise to be made.